Creepy but True: Strange Pest Behaviors You’ve Probably Never Heard Of

 At Tupelo Pest Control, we take pride in being a local, family-owned and operated business dedicated to protecting your home or business from pests.
 Our highly trained technicians are carefully screened, undergoing drug testing and background checks, so you can trust us to provide reliable and professional service.

 We use people-safe, pet-friendly, and environmentally conscious treatments to safeguard your family, pets, and property.
-Serving most of Northeast Mississippi, we are fully licensed, bonded, and insured in the state.
-Our team is committed to using the latest techniques and materials to deliver effective and safe pest control solutions tailored to your needs.
+Serving most of Northeast Mississippi, we are fully licensed, bonded, and insured in the state, and our team uses the latest techniques and materials to deliver effective pest control solutions tailored to your needs.
+We offer three core service plans, Pest Pro, Pest Pro Plus, and Pest Pro Ultimate, designed to protect against common crawling pests, mosquitoes, and rodents, with each plan including thorough inspections and recurring quarterly maintenance to keep your property protected year-round.